View full title

 - Establishes a private right of action for unauthorized digital likeness replication.

-- Prohibits deceptive practices in chatbot interactions.
+- Prohibits deceptive practices in chatbot interactions, ensuring user awareness of automated systems.

 Compliance Checklist